 A short walk away is the village of Goonhavern with a shop and general store selling local produce as well as a popular pub the New Inn, serving delicious locally sourced food and Cornish ales.

 Apart from the obvious delights of Perranporth, St Agnes and Newquay, the cottage is closely situated to the A30 making the whole of Cornwall easily accessible.

 Holly Cottage is a great base for a holiday or short break whatever time of year.

-Two bedrooms: 1 x king-size double with TV, 1 x family with 1 double (zip/link) and 1 single (can be 3 singles on request).
+Two bedrooms: 1 x king-size double with TV, 1 x twin with T.V (can be 3 singles, sleeps 5 on request).
 Bathroom with bath, separate shower, basin and WC.
 Ground floor basin and WC.
 Kitchen with dining area.
 Sitting room.

 About the location